chriseldredge/git-slack-hook/README.md

-# Git receive hook for Slack
+# Git post-receive hook for Slack

 This is a bash script that posts a message into your slack.com channel when changes are pushed.

+Hook this script into post-receive for your git repositories.

 ## Configuration